-NanoRem (Taking Nanotechnological Remediation Processes from Lab Scale to End User Applications for the Restoration of a Clean Environment) started in 2013 and is a four year research project.
-This research project, funded through the European Commission FP7, will focus on facilitating practical, safe, economic and exploitable nanotechnology for in situ remediation.
-This will be undertaken in parallel with developing a comprehensive understanding of the environmental risk-benefit for the use of nanoparticles (NPs), market demand, overall sustainability, and stakeholder perceptions.
+The four year NanoRem Project (Taking Nanotechnological Remediation Processes from Lab Scale to End User Applications for the Restoration of a Clean Environment) ended in 2017.
+This research project, funded through the European Commission FP7, focused on facilitating practical, safe, economic and exploitable nanotechnology for in situ remediation and was undertaken in parallel with developing a comprehensive understanding of the environmental risk-benefit for the use of nanoparticles (NPs), market demand, overall sustainability, and stakeholder perceptions.

-CL:AIRE is involved in the dissemination and knowledge transfer aspects of this project and has already prepared press releases, a communication plan, newsletters and a project poster and helped to launch the project website www.nanorem.eu
+CL:AIRE was involved in dissemination and knowledge transfer and has published 12 NanoRem bulletins on various aspects of the project which are available on the project website www.nanorem.eu.